 Given the scope and magnitude of the Project, it is anticipated that extensive coordination will be required throughout the entirety of the process.
-This coordination will require each agency's dedication of technical experts, administrative support, directors, and other staff as required.
-A detailed Project Management Plan (PMP) will be developed by Reclamation by January 2017 which will assist in better defining agency roles and responsibilities and forthcoming expectations in detail.
+This coordination will require each Party's dedication of technical experts, administrative support, directors, and other staff as required.
+A detailed Project Management Plan (PMP) has been developed by Reclamation which will assist in better defining roles and responsibilities and forthcoming expectations in detail.